How to Fix An Overflowing Toilet

 You’re watching TV in your family room or checking your email on your laptop and you hear your child call, “Mom, Dad, there’s something wrong with the toilet!” with urgency in their voice.
 “Come quick!” your child exclaims.

 At this point, your biggest concern is shutting off the supply of water to the toilet.
 Now that you shut off the water, you’ll want to clean up the mess on the floor, especially if it contains raw sewage.
 You want to prevent the bacteria-filled water from being spread throughout the house.
+Wearing rubber gloves and a mask can help make this process a little easier.

-If shutting off the water did not stop the water from coming into the bowl, then you’ll need to carefully remove the lid and gently place the lid someplace else.
+If shutting off the water did not stop the water from coming into the bowl, then you’ll need to carefully remove the toilet tank lid and gently place the lid someplace else.
 You don’t want to drop it on the floor because that can certainly cause it to break.

 Take a look into the tank, is the rubber flapper back in place?
 If you’re not sure what a flapper looks like, just grab your smartphone and Google “toilet flapper” and you will see images right away.